istio/istio.io/content/docs/concepts/security/index.md

 * **roleRef** refers to a `ServiceRole` resource in the same namespace.
 * A list of **subjects** that are assigned to the role.

-A subject can be either an explicitly specified “user”, or represented by a set of “properties”.
-A “property” in a `ServiceRoleBinding`
+A subject can be either an explicitly specified "user”, or represented by a set of "properties”.
+A "property” in a `ServiceRoleBinding`
-“subject” is similar to “constraints” in a `ServiceRole`, in that it lets you use conditions to specify a set of accounts that should be assigned to this role.
-It contains “key” and allowed “values”, where supported “key” are listed in the [constraints and properties](/docs/reference/config/authorization/constraints-and-properties/) page.
+"subject” is similar to "constraints” in a `ServiceRole`, in that it lets you use conditions to specify a set of accounts that should be assigned to this role.
+It contains "key” and allowed "values”, where supported "key” are listed in the [constraints and properties](/docs/reference/config/authorization/constraints-and-properties/) page.

-Here is an example of `ServiceRoleBinding` “test-binding-products”, which binds two subjects to the `ServiceRole` “product-viewer”:
+Here is an example of `ServiceRoleBinding` "test-binding-products”, which binds two subjects to the `ServiceRole` "product-viewer”:

-* A service account representing service “a” (“service-account-a”).
+* A service account representing service "a” ("service-account-a”).
-* A service account representing the Ingress service (“istio-ingress-service-account”) **and** where the JWT “email” claim is “a@foo.com”.
+* A service account representing the Ingress service ("istio-ingress-service-account”) **and** where the JWT "email” claim is "a@foo.com”.

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"